 Please send your resume and cover letter to email@example.com.

-Downtown, Washington, DC is conveniently close to Red, Blue, Silver and Orange line stations at Farragut North and Farragut West.
-(Currently under remote work until DC government and local health officials have determined employees may safely return.
+Downtown, Washington, DC and is conveniently close to Red, Blue, Silver, and Orange line stations at Farragut North and Farragut West.
+We are currently working in a hybrid environment.